ministryofjustice/occupeye-shiny-app/intro.md

 <tbody>
   <tr>
    <td style="text-align:left;"> Unused desks </td>
    <td style="text-align:left;"> An unused desk is a desk which is not occupied for an entire day.
-To account for potential errors desks have been classified as unused where desk utilisation in the sample period is less than 15%, and there are fewer than 2 occurrences of that desk being occupied for 30-minute stretches during the day. </td>
+To account for potential errors desks have been classified as unused where desk utilisation in the sample period is less than 15%. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Under Utilised Desks </td>